 Master Windows Forensics - "You Can't Protect the Unknown."

 All organizations must prepare for cybercrime occurring on computer systems and within corporate networks.
 Demand has never been greater for analysts who can investigate crimes such as fraud, insider threats, industrial espionage, employee misuse, and computer intrusions.
-Government agencies increasingly require trained media exploitation specialists to recover vital intelligence from Windows systems, as well as law enforcement investigators to get to the root of a crime.
+Corporations, governments, and law enforcement agencies increasingly require trained forensics specialists to perform investigations, recover vital intelligence from Windows systems, and ultimiately get to the root cause of the crime.
 To help solve these cases, SANS is training a new cadre of the world's best digital forensic professionals, incident responders, and media exploitation experts capable of piecing together what happened on computer systems second by second.

 FOR500: Windows Forensic Analysis focuses on building in-depth digital forensics knowledge of Microsoft Windows operating systems.
 You can't protect what you don't know about, and understanding forensic capabilities and available artifacts is a core component of information security.
 You will learn how to recover, analyze, and authenticate forensic data on Windows systems, track individual user activity on your network, and organize findings for use in incident response, internal investigations, intellectual property theft inquiries, and civil or criminal litigation.
 You'll be able to validate security tools, enhance vulnerability assessments, identify insider threats, track hackers, and improve security policies.
 Whether you know it or not, Windows is silently recording an unbelievable amount of data about you and your users.
 FOR500 teaches you how to mine this mountain of data and use it to your advantage.

 Proper analysis requires real data for students to examine.
-This continually updated course trains digital forensic analysts through a series of new hands-on laboratory exercises that incorporate evidence found on the latest technologies, including Microsoft Windows 7, Windows 8/8.1, Windows 10, Office and Microsoft 365, Google Workspace (G Suite), Cloud Storage, SharePoint, Exchange, and Outlook.
+This continually updated course trains digital forensic analysts through a series of new hands-on laboratory exercises that incorporate evidence found on the latest technologies, including Microsoft Windows versions 10 and 11, Office and Microsoft 365, Google Workspace (G Suite), cloud storage providers, SharePoint, Exchange, and Outlook.
 Students will leave the course armed with the latest tools and techniques and prepared to investigate even the most complicated systems they might encounter.
-Nothing is left out - attendees learn to analyze everything from legacy Windows 7 systems to just-discovered Windows 10 artifacts.
+Nothing is left out - attendees learn to analyze everything from legacy Windows 7 systems to just-discovered Windows 11 artifacts.

 FOR500: Windows Forensic Analysis will teach you to:

-- Conduct in-depth forensic analysis of Windows operating systems and media exploitation on Windows 7, Windows 8/8.1, Windows 10, and Windows Server products.
+- Conduct in-depth forensic analysis of Windows operating systems and media exploitation on Windows XP, Windows 7, Windows 8/8.1, Windows 10, Windows 11 and Windows Server products.